acb-lab/Di_GRAPH/README.md

 ## 4. Example usage<a name="idexample"></a>

-You can test Di-GRAPH with paired-end genomic data from wild-type PMV cells available in the `Di-GRAPH wild-type dataset` Zenodo repository (https://doi.org/10.5281/zenodo.18470248).
+You can test Di-GRAPH with paired-end genomic data from wild-type PMV cells available in the `Di-GRAPH wild-type dataset` Zenodo repository (https://doi.org/10.5281/zenodo.18470248; size 26 GB, uncompressed).

 ```bash
 ## Generate working directory